What Happens in a Trial

 After the prosecution has presented its case, you may present your case.
 You have the right to call any witness who knows anything about the incident.
 The State has the right to cross-examine any witness that you call.

 The Municipal Court does not appoint attorneys or lawyers.
-You may hire an attorney to represent you in court and have the attorney file a letter of representation with the court.
-If you are a juvenile (under the age of seventeen) and have an attorney representing you in court, you and your parent still must appear.
+You may hire an attorney to represent you in Court and have the attorney file a letter of representation with the Court.
+If you are a juvenile (under the age of 17) and have an attorney representing you in Court, you and your parent/guardian still must appear.

-If you are found guilty, and are not satisfied with the judgment of the court, you have the right to appeal your case.
-To appeal, unless you are in a court of record, you must file an appeal bond with the municipal court within 10 days of the judgment if you appeared in open court.
+If you are found guilty, and are not satisfied with the Judgment of the Court, you have the right to appeal your case.
+To appeal you must file an appeal bond with the Municipal Court within 10 days of the judgment if you appeared in open court.